 My work is about helping people grow in confidence - in themselves and their ideas, and in connecting persuasively with other people at work and in life.
 I show people how to how to tell a great story about their work - based in their values - drawing on my wide-ranging experience of working in the space where creativity, business and personal development meet.

 I work with individuals, corporates, universities and not-for-profit organisations.
 I provide coaching, workshops, talks and masterclasses.

-All my talks are illustrated with hand-drawn images designed to evoke creative thinking.
 In a typical month you might find me:

 Delivering masterclasses on coaching (I specialise in values and beliefs, bold and creative coaching, and working with quiet people) For coaching organisations, ILM providers and Postgraduate Certificate courses.